cristiantobol/developer-toolcamp/session_02_github.md

 <a name="pull-request"></a>
 ## Creating a pull request
+Pull requests provide an opportunity to get others to review your code before it is added to the main code base.
+In many development projects a minimum of 1 review is needed before you can merge in your changes.

+1. To create a pull request for the code you've just changed, click on the _Pull requests_ tab near the top of GitHub page for your repository.

+1. Next click the _New pull request_ button.

+1. On the new _Compare changes_ page leave the base set to `master` and change the compare to `my-new-branch`.
+You'll now see an overview of any commits you've made and any files that have changed.

+1. Click the _Create pull request_ button.

+There's lots more information about pull requests available [here][Pull Requests]

 <a name="code-review"></a>
 ## Code Reviews
+Once the pull request has been created you can add anyone who is a collaborator on the repository as a reviewer to request that they look through what you've done.

+They can comment on individual files, specific lines within those files or the pull request as a whole.

+We don't currently have any collaborators on our personal repository we created so we will skip this step and move on to merging the pull request.

+Please see [inviting collaborators to a personal repository](https://help.github.com/enterprise/user/articles/inviting-collaborators-to-a-personal-repository/) if you'd like to see how it's done.

 <a name="merge"></a>
 ## Merging a pull request
+TODO - merging in GitHub, deleting the remote branch, deleting the local branch and returning to master branch.

 <a name="further"></a>
 ## Further reading